 Don’t just look at a list of London attractions in isolation.
 Whilst, many of its landmarks are located in central London, others are in outer boroughs (e.g. Kew Gardens, Hampton Court Palace).

-Therefore, consider about how long it will take to travel between the places on your draft London itinerary, clustering them by locality if possible.
+Therefore, consider how long it will take to travel between the places on your draft London itinerary, clustering them by locality if possible.

 3. Don’t try to squeeze too much in